OpenCyphal/libcanard/MIGRATION_v3.x_to_v4.0.md

 - **`CanardTxQueue`**:
   - Includes a `CanardMemoryResource` for payload data allocation.
+  - Includes a `CanardTxQueueStats` for tracking number of dropped frames.

 - **`CanardMemoryResource`** and **`CanardMemoryDeleter`**:
   - New structs to encapsulate memory allocation and deallocation functions along with user references.